openwisp/openwisp-docs/user/configure-device.rst

-    When testing or developing using the Django development server directly from your computer, make sure the server listens on all interfaces (``./manage.py runserver 0.0.0.0:8000``) and then just point openwisp to use your local IP address
+    When testing or developing using the Django development server directly from your computer, make sure the server listens on all interfaces (``./manage.py runserver 0.0.0.0:8000``) and then just point openwisp-config to use your local IP address (e.g. ``http://192.168.1.34:8000``)
-    (e.g. ``http://192.168.1.34:8000``)

 Save the file and start openwisp-config: